Kladno: Transport

-Kladno is located at a railway junction.
-It lies on the railway lines Prague–Kralupy nad Vltavou and Kladno–Rakovník.
+Kladno is a railway junction, located on the railway lines Prague–Kralupy nad Vltavou and Kladno–Rakovník.
 The city is served by six stations and stops.

 Sport

 The city is known as the home of many internationally known ice hockey players, such as Jaromír Jágr and Tomáš Plekanec.
 Its ice hockey club, Rytíři Kladno, was successful in the past and is connected with many famous players of Czech ice hockey history, including 1998 Olympic gold medalists Jaromír Jágr, Pavel Patera, Martin Procházka, Libor Procházka and Milan Hnilička.
 The club plays in the top tier, with Jaromír Jágr as its owner and president.

 Kladno is home to the football club SK Kladno, which plays its matches at the Stadion Františka Kloze stadium.
-The club played in the Czech First League in 2006–2010, but since 2013 has played in amateur tiers.
+The club played in the Czech First League in 2006–2010.

 The city hosts various athletic events including the TNT – Fortuna Meeting in June, and the Kladno Marathon in September each year.